govau/design-system-site/content/components/searchbox/accessibility/colorblind.md

 ---
 ## Colour impairment

-How the progress indicators are viewed with various colour blindnesses
+How the search box is viewed with various colour blindnesses